A new class of maximal partial spreads in PG(4,q): Computer search of -added maximal partial line spreads in , a prime

-We actually construct only the 10-tuples representing the pl\"{u}cker coordinates of the lines of $\mathrm{PG}(4,q)$.
-Obviously we verify the correctness of our construction by several tests.
+Obviously, we verify the correctness of our construction by several tests.

-In particular, we change the program partially and, by using the construction of the pl\"{u}cker coordinates and the incidence relations precisely written, we make the program calculate, for every line $\ell,$ the number of the lines meeting $\ell.$ We do it entirely for $q=2,3,5,7,$ and partially for $q=11,13,$ and we always find the number $\left( q^{3}+q^{2}+q\right) \left( q+1\right) +1.$ This kind of test guarantees either the correctness of the costruction of the pl\"{u}cker coordinates or the writing of the incidence relations.
+In particular, to verify the construction of the Pl\"{u}cker coordinates and the writing of the incidence line conditions, we write a (very simple) program that calculates, for every line $\ell$, the number $n(\ell)$ of the lines meeting $\ell$.
+We do it entirely for $q=2, 3, 4, 5, 7, 8$ and partially for $q=9, 11, 13, 16$ and we always find $n(\ell)=\left( q^{3}+q^{2}+q\right) \left( q+1\right) +1$.
+The number $n(\ell)$ has been calculated approximately one million of times.
+This kind of test guarantees the correctness of the construction of the Pl\"{u}cker coordinates and the writing of the incidence relations.

 Concerning the correctness of the obtained maximal partial spreads, we do the following tests.